 Cooking Christmas Goose

 Happy geese!
 Geese are a good ethical choice as they’re not suitable for intensive farming systems.
-Two of our friends are supplying free-range geese this Christmas — Alternative Meats (see picture), £70 birds from a Shropshire farm; or birds priced by weight from Munns & Son – get your orders in soon (still available as at 11 December 2016).
+Two of our friends are supplying free-range geese this Christmas — Alternative Meats (see picture), £75 birds from a Shropshire farm, last delivery 20 December; or birds priced by weight from Munns & Son – get your orders in soon (still available as at 9 December 2017).
 Munns also do fantastic goose fat — essential for Christmas roast potatoes.
 From 11 December, you can also order a genuine “Golden Goose” (still free-range) from Donald Russell — coated in glistening 23-carat edible gold!

 NB If you are lucky enough to get a goose liver, please do not chop it up to go in the stuffing – sauté it lightly in good butter and enjoy with a glass of Sauternes.
 You may want to don a smoking jacket as you do this — it is important to recognise a big occasion.

 Goose is absolutely delicious.
 The skin is much crisper than on chicken or turkey; if you like pork crackling, you have to try goose.
 It’s also much better (more flavourous) cold than other birds: do tuck into cold goose & chutney sandwiches on Boxing Day

 - Roast: Roast goose like a chicken, or braise — which prevents dryness.
 Don’t add fat, but pour wine or water into the roasting tin for moisture.
 Because it’s so fatty, acidic stuffings & sides are good — balsamic or cider vinegar, orange zest, cooking apples, pineapple, dry red wine eg Merlot.
 Truffles, mushrooms or prunes are good

 - With Apples & Prunes — core some baking apples, stuff them with prunes and butter, and roast them alongside the goose.
 Maybe a little brandy as well?